 However, casting a marketing wide net and hoping something sticks is not exactly the most effective method.
 Not to mention that digital marketing campaigns can be costly, so businesses should be wise and strategic when it comes to multichannel methods.

-So, how can businesses establish a smart multichannel digital marketing strategy?
+So, how can businesses make this happen?
+How do you establish a smart multichannel digital marketing strategy?

 - Don’t get on any digital media platform just because it’s gaining traction.
 Dig deeper to see if there is ROI.